Aeronca C-3: Design and development

 Its design was derived from the Aeronca C-2.
 Introduced in 1931, it featured room for a passenger seated next to the pilot.
-Powered by a new 36 hp Aeronca E-113 engine, the seating configuration made flight training much easier and many Aeronca owners often took to the skies with only five hours of instruction—largely because of the C-3's predictable flying characteristics.
+Powered by a new 36 hp Aeronca E-113 engine, the seating configuration made flight training much easier and many Aeronca owners often took to the skies with only five hours of instruction, largely because of the C-3's predictable flying characteristics.
 Both the C-2 and C-3 are often described as “powered gliders” because of their gliding ability and gentle landing speeds.

 The C-3's distinctive razorback design was drastically altered in 1935 with the appearance of the “roundback” C-3 Master.
 Retaining the tubular fuselage frame construction, the C-3 Master featured a smaller vertical stabilizer and rudder with a “filled out” fuselage shape that created the new “roundback” appearance and improved the airflow over the tail.
-With an enclosed cabin (brakes and wing light still cost extra), the 1935 C-3 Master was priced at only $1,895—just a few hundred dollars more than the primitive C-2 of 1930.
+It featured an enclosed cabin with a proper door (brakes and wing light still cost extra), and a revised undercarriage dispensing with external struts in favour of a neater arrangement largely hidden in the fuselage.
+The 1935 C-3 Master was priced at only $1,895—just a few hundred dollars more than the primitive C-2 of 1930.
 The low price generated significant sales; 128 C-3 Masters were built in 1935 alone (of 430 C-3s built in all), and the 500th Aeronca aircraft also rolled off the assembly line that same year.

-A version of the C-3 with fabric-covered ailerons (instead of metal), designated the Aeronca 100, was built in England under license by Light Aircraft Ltd. (operating as Aeronautical Corporation of Great Britain Ltd.) but the expected sales never materialized—only 24 British-built aircraft were manufactured before production was halted.
+A strengthened version of the C-3 with fabric-covered ailerons (instead of metal), designated the Aeronca 100, was built in England under license by Light Aircraft Ltd. (operating as Aeronautical Corporation of Great Britain Ltd. sometimes called Aeronco), and marketed by its associated company Aircraft Exchange & Mart.
+It was powered by a modified Aeronca E-113C engine built by J. A. Prestwich and Company and called the JAP J-99, and this led to the aircraft being marketed as the Aeronca-JAP.
+The expected sales never materialized – only 24 British-built aircraft were manufactured before production was halted.

+The aircraft could be fitted with floats, and those so equipped were sometimes designated PC-3, with the P standing for Pontoon.

 Production of the C-3 was halted in 1937 when the aircraft no longer met new U.S. government standards for airworthiness.
-Many of the C-3's peculiarities—a strictly external wire-braced wing with no wing struts directly connecting the wing panels with the fuselage, extensive fabric construction, single-ignition engine, and lack of an airspeed indicator—were no longer permitted.
+Many of the C-3's peculiarities – a strictly external wire-braced wing with no wing struts directly connecting the wing panels with the fuselage, extensive fabric construction, single-ignition engine, and lack of an airspeed indicator – were no longer permitted.
 Fortunately for the legion of Aeronca owners, a “grandfather” clause in the federal regulations allowed their airplanes to continue flying, although they could no longer be manufactured.